superbderrick/UnityforNonGameApp/README.md

 # UnityforNonGameApp
-the repository explain various use cases samples for Non Game App
+The repository explain various use cases samples for Non Game App

 Various usecases